Understanding Torque in Strength Training

 Let's examine real-world examples to see how torque and force distribution affect your lifts.
 We'll break down a few movements to see how torque affects each exercise's difficulty, efficiency, and muscle activation.

-Example 1: The Bicep Curl
+Example 1: The Biceps Curl

 • Fulcrum: Your elbow joint